Image Search with AI Models

 1. Project background

 This project is centered on information and image retrieval technology.
 Users can upload an image via their mobile device, and the application is tasked with returning matches from the database that are either identical or bear a high resemblance to the uploaded image.
-Additionally, the app retrieves and displays the related meta information and descriptions for the images, already present within the database.
-The algorithmic layer of the application includes advanced techniques like image-based searching, optical character recognition from image texts, text-based retrieval, and conversion from images to text.
+Additionally, the app retrieves and displays the related meta information and descriptions for the images already present within the database.
+The application's algorithmic layer includes advanced techniques like image-based searching, optical character recognition from image texts, text-based retrieval, and conversion from images to text.

 2. Algorithm pipeline